marbl/HG002/README.md

 - <a href="https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/scratch/HG002/assemblies/drafts/v0.7/assembly.v0.7.chromosome_paths.gaf">Genomic paths through both graphs used for consensus.
 ChrX and chr12 maternal were previously finished and are excluded </a> (md5: bf07da577141d4240f54b18091f0b35d)

 ### Sequencing data
-The sequencing dataset used for the project has been moved to [this page](Sequencing_data.md).
+Locations of the sequencing dataset used for this project can be found [here](Sequencing_data.md).

 # Contact